sarishti/PullUpDownLibrary/README.md

 ## Use

-This control is usabel in case of pull to refresh and infinite scroll view.
+ -> Provide pull to refresh and infinite scroll view functionality.

-In inifite scroll user can stop blog implementation on basis of particular scenerio.
+ -> In inifite scroll user can stop implementation on basis of particular scenerio.

-User can select the color and font for label "No More Record"
+ -> User can select the color and font for label "No More Record"

 ## Implementation